adnaniproliya/real-esate-project/README.md

 # Real Estate Project

-This project is a frontend for a real estate website, developed using React.
+This project is a frontend for a real estate website, developed using React.js.

 ## Technologies Used

-- **React**: For building the user interface.
+- **React.js**: For building the user interface.
 - **HTML**: For structuring the web pages.
 - **CSS**: For styling and layout.